datacarpentry/image-processing/episodes/07-thresholding.md

 fixed-level thresholding or adaptive thresholding."
 ---

-In this episode, we will learn how to use OpenCV functions to apply thresholding to an image.
-Thresholding is a type of *image segmentation*, where we somehow change the pixels of an image to make the image easier to analyze.
+In this episode, we will learn how to use skimage functions to apply thresholding to an image.
+Thresholding is a type of *image segmentation*, where we change the pixels of an image to make the image easier to analyze.
 In thresholding, we convert an image from color or grayscale into a *binary image*, i.e., one that is simply black and white.
 Most frequently, we use thresholding as a way to select areas of interest of an image, while ignoring the parts we are not concerned with.
-We have already done some simple thresholding, in the "Manipulating pixels" section of the [OpenCV Images]({{ page.root }}/03-opencv-images/) episode.
+We have already done some simple thresholding, in the "Manipulating pixels" section of the [Skimage Images]({{ page.root }}/03-skimage-images/) episode.
 In that case, we used a simple NumPy array manipulation to separate the pixels belonging to the root system of a plant from the black background.
-In this episode, we will learn how to use OpenCV functions to perform thresholding.
+In this episode, we will learn how to use skimage functions to perform thresholding.
 Then, we will use the masks returned by these functions to select the parts of an image we are interested in.